DataBiosphere/terra-ui/CONTRIBUTING.md

 4. We style our site using inline styling.
      * This keeps the styling close to the code allowing developers to easily add styles without having to switch contexts to CSS or another file
-     * This also prevents developers from having to deal with css classes and side effects of the cascade
+     * This also prevents developers from having to deal with CSS classes and side effects of the cascade

 5. Be sure any components you add to the page have the appropriate aria-labels and keyboard accessibility